wireapp/mls-client/README.md

 ## Sample scenario

 The following commands should be run from two terminals.
+Create two users:

     $ cargo run                         $ cargo run

-    Created new user 'foo'              Created new user 'bar'

-Export users' public keys into the current directory:

-    > export()                          > export()
-    Wrote foo.pub and foo.init          Wrote bar.pub and bar.init
+    Created new user 'foo'              Created new user 'bar' Wrote foo.pub and foo.init          Wrote bar.pub and bar.init

 Create a group and add a user (user's key will be read from the current